knikalexi/academic-website-test.github.io/_pages/about.md

   - /about.html
 ---

-PhD Student in Economics - London Business School

-I am a sixth year Economics PhD student at London Business School, on the job market 2024/25.
+I am a PhD candidate in Economics at London Business School, on the job market 2024/25.
 My research agenda explores how heterogeneity can affect macroeconomic outcomes, particularly in the face of growing challenges presented by climate change.

 [CV](http://nrickard.github.io/files/NatalieRickard_CV.pdf)